 All assignments will be typed.
+Any assignment sent to the professor by email will receive no credit.
 Any assignments turned in the wrong format, without the assignment name or the student's name as recorded in the HCC/Student Administration system will receive no credit.